Best Coding LLMs That Actually Work

 Opening a decade-old repository means facing thousands of files with no single developer who understands the whole system.
 You grep through hundreds of files, but cross-file dependencies stay hidden until they break in production.

-Gemini 2.5 Pro handles repository-scale analysis through Google's serving infrastructure.
-While exact token limits aren't published, internal users report prompts that match the large context ranges of leading models.
-More importantly, it's fast: testing shows responses in roughly seven seconds while solving 85% of coding tasks on first attempt.
+Gemini 2.5 Pro handles repository-scale analysis with up to 99% accuracy on HumanEval and 1M+ token context windows.
+More importantly, it's fast: testing shows responses in roughly seven seconds while solving 85% of coding tasks on the first attempt.

 A massive context window lets Gemini trace problems across the entire call graph.
 When a null pointer originates in a controller under legacy/ but stems from a helper buried four directories deep, it sees the connection.
 This global view reduces the "forgotten-token" problem that causes smaller models to hallucinate imports and suggest broken patches.

 Legacy systems include more than application code.
 Stored procedures and complex SQL often hide critical business logic.
 The Spider 2.0 benchmark measures how well LLMs navigate complex database schemas.
-Gemini's training shows here: paste a 300-line migration script and get explanations of referential impacts plus safer rewrites.
+Gemini's multimodal capabilities and Deep Think mode for complex problems show here: paste a 300-line migration script and get explanations of referential impacts plus safer rewrites.

 For maximum efficiency, combine Gemini with retrieval systems that feed only files touched by your current pull request.
 Keep latency low for normal work, but when you need the complete picture, switch to full-repository mode.

 Spending whole afternoons stitching together fragments of a sprawling codebase just so an AI assistant can understand your bug report gets old fast.
-Llama 4 "Scout" addresses this with significantly larger context capabilities than typical models, enabling it to process much longer inputs.
+Llama 4 Maverick achieves approximately 62% on HumanEval with up to 10M token context windows, enabling it to process much longer inputs than typical models.

-Raw performance still trails GPT-4 variants on narrow metrics like HumanEval pass rates.
+Raw performance still trails GPT-5 variants on narrow metrics like HumanEval pass rates.
 Yet once you hand it the whole repository instead of fifty-line puzzles, that gap shrinks.
-Reasoning across file boundaries, spotting dead imports, or proposing end-to-end refactors plays to its long-context strengths.
+Reasoning across file boundaries, spotting dead imports, or proposing end-to-end refactors plays to its long-context strengths with fast inference due to MoE architecture.

-• Large context windows for comprehensive code understanding
+- Massive context windows up to 10M tokens for comprehensive code understanding

-• Algorithmic micro-benchmarks still favor closed models like GPT-4
+- Algorithmic micro-benchmarks still favor closed models like GPT-5

-For safeguarding sensitive IP, route prompts through an agent that decides when to send a question to Scout versus a hosted model.
-Let Scout handle proprietary code while delegating generic boilerplate to cheaper, external endpoints.
+For safeguarding sensitive IP, route prompts through an agent that decides when to send a question to Llama versus a hosted model.
+Let Llama handle proprietary code while delegating generic boilerplate to cheaper, external endpoints.

 What the Benchmarks Actually Tell You